-Programme Specific Outcomes
+Program Specific Outcomes

-PSOs are specific to a programme and are to be attained at the time of graduation from the programme.
-They characterise the specificity of the core (core courses) of a programme.
-PSOs of a general Programme can only be two to four in number.
-All programmes should be designed and conducted to attain the POs identified by the University and PSOs identified by the concerned Boards of Studies.
+PSOs are specific to a program and are to be attained at the time of graduation from the program.
+They characterize the specificity of the core (core courses) of a program.
+PSOs of a general program can only be two to four in number.
+All programs should be designed and conducted to attain the POs identified by the University and PSOs identified by the concerned Boards of Studies.
 They are to be identified by a committee with representation from all stakeholders.

-- □ The PSO statement should start with one or more action verbs. - The action verbs should be followed by clearly identified knowledge, skills and attitudes, and if required by the conditions under which the actions have to be performed. - □ Some examples of action verbs - □ Formulate, specify, conceive, design, plan, architect, build, implement, test, operate, perform, understand - Select - □ Analyse, determine, estimate, calculate
+- □ The PSO statement should start with one or more action verbs. - □ The action verbs should be followed by clearly identified knowledge, skills and attitudes, and if required by the conditions under which the actions have to be performed. - □ Some examples of action verbs - □ Formulate, specify, conceive, design, plan, architect, build, implement, test, operate, perform, understand - Select - □ Analyse, determine, estimate, calculate

-Programme:
+Program: